 Ingredients

-- 7 cups thinly sliced cucumbers, ends of cucumbers discarded
+- 7 cups thinly sliced cucumbers, ends discarded (I use thin-skinned varieties, such as larger English cucumbers or smaller Persian cucumbers.)

 - 1 cup diced green bell pepper